Menu Close

 We all experience periods of sadness or low mood, but depression goes beyond these fleeting emotions.
 Depression is a mental health condition that can impact every aspect of life.

-Common myths about depression
+Common myths

-It is just a prolonged period of sadness
+depression is just a prolonged period of sadness

-People with depression can snap out of it if they try hard enough
+people with depression can snap out of it if they try hard enough

 Causes

-Brain chemistry imbalances: Imbalances in neurotransmitters can contribute to depression, which is why people take antidepressants.
+• Brain Chemistry Imbalances: Imbalances in neurotransmitters can contribute to depression, which is why people take antidepressants.

-Trauma and stress: Difficult life events, money worries, or chronic stress can trigger depression.
+• Trauma and Stress: Difficult life events, money worries or chronic stress can trigger depression.

 Symptoms